That Drug Expiration Date May Be More Myth Than Fact

 On a recent weekday, Berkowitz sorted through bins and boxes of medication in a back hallway of the hospital's pharmacy, peering at expiration dates.
 As the pharmacy's assistant director, he carefully manages how the facility orders and dispenses drugs to patients.
 Running a pharmacy is like working in a restaurant because everything is perishable, he says, "but without the free food."

-Federal and state laws prohibit pharmacists from dispensing expired drugs and The Joint Commission, which accredits thousands of health care organizations, requires facilities to remove expired medication from their supply.
+Federal and state laws prohibit pharmacists from dispensing expired drugs, and The Joint Commission, which accredits thousands of health care organizations, requires facilities to remove expired medication from their supply.
 So at Newton-Wellesley, outdated drugs are shunted to shelves in the back of the pharmacy and marked with a sign that says: "Do Not Dispense."
 The piles grow for weeks until they are hauled away by a third-party company that has them destroyed.
 And then the bins fill again.

 "I question the expiration dates on most of these drugs," Berkowitz says.

 One of the plastic boxes is piled with EpiPens — devices that automatically inject epinephrine to treat severe allergic reactions.
 They run almost $300 each.
 These are from emergency kits that are rarely used, which means they often expire.
-Berkowitz counts them, tossing each one with a clatter into a separate container, "... that's 45, 46, 47..."
+Berkowitz counts them, tossing each one with a clatter into a separate container: "... that's 45, 46, 47..."
 He finishes at 50.
 That's almost $15,000 in wasted EpiPens alone.

-In May, Cantrell and Gerona published a study that examined 40 EpiPens and EpiPen Jrs., a smaller version, that had been expired for between 1 and 50 months.
+In May, Cantrell and Gerona published a study that examined 40 EpiPens and EpiPen Jrs., a smaller version, that had been expired for between one and 50 months.
 The devices had been donated by consumers, which meant they could have been stored in conditions that would cause them to break down, like a car's glove box or a steamy bathroom.
 The EpiPens also contain liquid medicine, which tends to be less stable than solid medications.

 Testing showed 24 of the 40 expired devices contained at least 90 percent of their stated amount of epinephrine, enough to be considered as potent as when they were made.
 All of them contained at least 80 percent of their labeled concentration of medication.
 The takeaway?
 Even EpiPens stored in less than ideal conditions may last longer than their labels say they do, and if there's no other option, an expired EpiPen may be better than nothing, Cantrell says.